- Become an expert in traditional paragadi fishing methods in the Saronic Gulf

 Day 8: Zagori Bridges and Villages Hike

-Discover the rest of the Zagorichoria, villages of Zagori, in the Pindos mountains, the ideal spot for fairytale exploration.
+Discover the rest of the Zagorichoria, villages of Zagori, in the Pindos mountains, the ideal spot for fairy-tale exploration.

 Due to the unique flora and fauna present in the region, it's been designated a national park with strict preservation rules.
 You'll take an easy guided half-day hike (great for families), taking in views of the surrounding scenery and learning about the history and culture of the region.
 It's a beautiful walk among the stone houses, small farms, and river bridges, which were built with a special technique believed to be unique to the region.

-Stop at the sixteenth-century Monastery of Pagia Spiliotissa for some bonus exploring, built atop a rock overlooking the Voidomatis river.
+Stop at the sixteenth-century Monastery of Pagia Spiliotissa for some bonus exploring, built atop a rock overlooking the Voidomatis River.
 The village of Vitsa makes an ideal stop for lunch, especially if you can find the area's mushroom-hunting expert.
 Spend the rest of your day resting and enjoying the slow pace of life in this region.

 Day 9: Zagorian Cooking Workshop

-Venture up to the village of Aristi to learn about the Zagorian culinary tradition, known for its rich flavors.
+Venture up to the village of Arissti to learn about the Zagorian culinary tradition, known for its rich flavors.
 You'll work with an expert to create three courses of Zagorian cuisine from freshly picked ingredients.
 Then sit down to enjoy your results with a glass of local wine.
 You'll start with a fresh salad, followed by one of the famous Zagorian pies, then the main dish made with meat from local farms and a dessert.